Pelican-Elegant/elegant/content/Elegant - Pelican Theme/elegant-theme.md

 ![Site subtitle](|filename|/images/elegant-theme_site-subtitle.png)

-## Favicon and Speed Dial icon

-Every decent site has favicon, Apple launcher icons and Opera speed dial icon.
-Elegant supports all of them.

-Place your images in `content/theme/images` directory, and define `STATIC_PATHS` variable in your configuration

-    :::python
-    STATIC_PATHS = ['theme/images', 'images']

-Your images should have follow these naming schemes

-1. `apple-touch-icon-114x114.png`
-1. `apple-touch-icon-144x144.png`
-1. `apple-touch-icon-57x57.png`
-1. `apple-touch-icon-72x72.png`
-1. `apple-touch-icon.png`
-1. `favicon.ico`

-I recommend using [Iconifier.net](http://iconifier.net/) to generate the set of images.

 ## Modified Date

 You will need to update your articles time and again.
 You can show the date article was last updated by defining `modified` in your article meta data.